 Below is a listing of events that were held at Point Reyes National Seashore on or in conjunction with the 2012 National Public Lands Day.
 All events were co-hosted by Point Reyes National Seashore Association.

-Event: Control invasive cattails in the Giacomini Wetland
+- Saturday, September 29, 2012 - Control invasive cattails in the Giacomini Wetland

 - Saturday, September 29, 2012 - Experience Tule Elk

 - Sunday, September 30, 2012 - Habitat Restoration Workday